 The Two Samuels

-The Presbyterian Historical Society contains over 32,000 square feet of archival materials.
+The Presbyterian Historical Society contains over 32,000 cubic feet of archival materials.
 Items from around the world have found a safe home here since the 19th century, when the foundations of today’s collections were laid by two Samuels, one in the North and one in the South: Samuel Agnew and Samuel Tenney.
 The collectors led very different lives, and yet they had one important thing in common: both were lovers of Presbyterian history.

 Samuel Agnew was born in central Pennsylvania in 1820.
 He moved to Philadelphia and is reported to have made a lot of money early in his life in publishing.
 According to William L. Ledwith’s Historical Sketch of the Presbyterian Historical Society, Agnew was a member of the firm Sorin and Ball and owned the copyright to the Peter Parley histories.
 Peter Parley was a character in a popular series of children’s history books—an old Bostonian with a crooked hat who enjoyed entertaining children with stories about history and geography.
 By 1856, seven million copies of Peter Parley books were in print.
 Agnew received enough money from the Parley stories that he could retire, possibly before the age of 40, to volunteer full-time at the Presbyterian Historical Society in Philadelphia, which was founded in 1852.
 He would go on to serve as the sole staff member of the PHS library for over 25 years.

 Agnew donated his own private library in 1853 to create the foundation of the society’s collection.
 He then spent his own money acquiring new materials.
 Agnew would journey to New York, Boston, Cleveland, or Cincinnati at the mere mention of a library sale.
 He also retained agents who worked for him throughout the United Kingdom.
-Agnew donated to the Society an edition of George Whitfield’s journal, published in 1740 by Ben Franklin, as well as the John Dabney Shane Collection.
+Agnew donated to the Society an edition of George Whitefield’s journal, published in 1740 by Ben Franklin, as well as the John Dabney Shane Collection.
 When he passed away in March 1880, the New York Evangelist reported that, “a very large portion of our 11,000 volumes and 35,000 pamphlets were secured to the [PHS] library by his exertions and his money.”

 Besides growing the collection, Agnew worked tirelessly to raise money for the Society, including making appeals to church members in publications such as The Presbyterian.
 To help with donations, he prepared a 107-page catalog of the society’s holdings in 1865.
 The catalog included 8,000 pamphlets, magazines, and reviews and 200 volumes of newspapers.
 In the preface, Agnew called for the “necessary enlargement of the Society’s Collections” and “a suitable fire-proof building,” goals that were accomplished in the form of an addition at 1229 Race Street in April 1880, one month after Agnew’s death.
 The New York Evangelist commented on the sad timing of his passing: “We can hardly doubt that it was a matter of deep regret as he lay upon the edge of death, that he could not live to see that Library actually housed in its new quarters.”